-If you’re an independent stylist and you want to be successful, you need to set boundaries with salon clients.
-The whole reason you started your own business in the first place was to have more control over your schedule and make more money — but without proper boundaries, you can kiss that freedom goodbye.
+As an independent stylist, you need to set boundaries in your salon.
+Many small business owners choose the path of entrepreneurship to have more control over their schedule and make more money — but without proper boundaries, you can kiss that freedom goodbye.

-When first-time clients book, send them an email with your salon or barbershop’s guidelines.
-Make them short and friendly.
+When first-time clients book, send them an email with your salon or barbershop guidelines.
+Make them short, sweet, and friendly.
 Try to focus on how these guidelines will benefit your clients rather than your business.